TimDorand/chat-cours/readme.md

 # Chat
 -----
-Socket io chat with chartrooms and Messenger
+Socket io chat with chartrooms and Messenger look and feel.

-## Docker
+## Run the chat with docker

 Prerequisites
 ```